Catching the wave: Jacksonville Surf Park ‘meant to be’

 Buchan met with Deegan and JAX Chamber, he said.

-Davis said he, Smith and Skinner likely will be the point people leading the project.
+Davis said he, Smith and Skinner likely will be the area point people leading the project.

-They will be further supported by Aventuur Chair and Chief Development Officer Andrew Ross, who is Edelman’s business partner.
+They will be further supported by Ross, who also is Aventuur chief development officer and Edelman’s business partner.

-Before joining Aventuur, Ross was the founder and CEO of URBNSURF Group where he was responsible for the development of the first surf park and Wavegarden Cove in the Southern Hemisphere, URBNSURF Melbourne.
+Before joining Aventuur, Ross was the founder and executive chairman of URBNSURF Group where he was responsible for the development of the first surf park and Wavegarden Cove in the Southern Hemisphere, URBNSURF Melbourne.

 Edelman said there are eight full-scale Wavegarden Coves around the world.